SadProcessor/Cheats/DogWhispererV2.md

 Avoids having to come up with syntax every time.

-A lot of cool example moves in there.
+A lot of cool example in there.

 _source code can be found [here](https://github.com/BloodHoundAD/BloodHound/blob/master/src/components/SearchContainer/Tabs/PrebuiltQueries.json)_